MahmoudFroukh/MahmoudFroukh/README.md

 ## Objective

-I'm a computer and information science student and a help desk technician interested in cybersecurity and dedicated to solving complex problems.
-My journey in computer science has led me to develop a passion for cybersecurity, and I am eager to get into the field, specifically to be an IAM analyst.
+I'm a computer and information science student and a help desk technician with a strong intereset in cybersecurity and a passion for solving complex problems.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am eager to get into the field, particularly in identity and access management.

 ## Projects